Luke Shaw joined Manchester United from Southampton in June 2014, making him one of the Reds’ longest-serving players.

 Shaw then rose through the ranks and made his first-team debut in 2012, aged 16.
 He went on to nail down the left-back spot at the club, as he flourished under the tutelage of Nigel Adkins and Mauricio Pochettino, eventually amassing 67 appearances for the Saints before leaving for United.

 Although injuries disrupted his debut campaign at Old Trafford, when he made just 20 first-team outings across all competitions, the defensive livewire convinced many observers that he could become an important cog in the Reds' machine.
 However, the left-back endured a nightmare 2015/16 campaign, as he suffered a horrific leg break in a Champions League game with PSV Eindhoven, which ruled him out for the season.

-The England international returned stronger and desperate to impress new boss Jose Mourinho in 2016/17 but, sadly, it was largely a campaign of niggling injuries that hampered his progress.
-He managed to make 19 appearances across all competitions and repaid his manager’s faith with some strong showings, before a foot injury ended his campaign prematurely.
+The England international returned to training in April 2016 and was desperate to impress new boss Jose Mourinho in 2016/17 but, sadly, it was largely a season of niggling injuries that hampered his progress.
+He managed to make 19 appearances across all competitions and repaid his manager’s faith with some strong showings, before a foot problem ended his campaign prematurely.

 After picking up a third Player of the Month prize in March 2019, Shaw went on to win the Sir Matt Busby Player of the Year award, as voted for by the supporters, and the Players' Player of the Year accolade.